parameshbabu/iot-adk-addonkit/Tools/README.md

     Set-IoTRetailSign On
     (or) retailsign On
     ```
     This will set the sign tool parameter to the certificate specified as `RetailSignToolParam` in the Workspace xml.
 You will also see the prompt highlighting that the Retail mode is on.
 3. Rebuild all your packages with
     ```powershell
     New-IoTCabPackage All
     (or) buildpkg all
     ```
     Note : If you are using security packages, ensure to generate the retail version of the packages (without -Test flag) and include the corresponding feature id in the RetailOEMInput.xml file.
-4. If you have prebuilt cab packages, re-sign them using
+4. If you have prebuilt bsp cab packages, re-sign them using
     ```powershell
     Redo-IoTCabSignature <srccabdir> <dstcabdir>
     (or) re-signcabs <srccabdir> <dstcabdir>